Suchada-pae/my-first-project/README.md

 ##### - A heading "BIOGRAPHY OF THE SCRIPT":

-I wrote this page because I thought that this could help new users get to the Script.
+I wrote this page because I thought that this could help new users get to know how the band became the most famous Irish band as The Script now.

 - HTML: